 ~We had the privilege of visiting the National Museum of the American Indian in Washington D.C.

-Excited we were to learn the very history of this people group so often misrepresented, poorly treated throughout history, and unfairly taken advantage of.
+We were EXCITED to learn the very history of this people group so often misrepresented, poorly treated throughout history, and unfairly taken advantage of.
 However, after two hours of reading, hearing and seeing stories of these people who were slaughtered our hearts were saddened that THIS is what our history, MY history, represents for the United States of America.

 My kids were undoubtedly confused, and clarification needed to happen as to why such an ‘up-and-coming’ powerful nation would abuse, mistreat, and brutally kill people for land.